 Chapter 5.2 – Roll-on/Roll-off (RoRo)

-Author: Dr. Theo Notteboom
+Author: Dr. Theo Notteboom and Dr. Athanasios Pallis

 1. Types of RoRo vessels

-RoRo vessels have large open spaces and multiple decks, allowing vehicles and cargo on trailers to be easily rolled on and off the ship through ramps at the stern, bow or side.
+RoRo vessels have large open spaces and multiple decks, allowing vehicles and cargo on trailers to be easily rolled on and off the ship through ramps at the stern, bow, or side.
 RoRo shipping allows for quick loading and unloading due to the self-driven nature of the cargo, which reduces turnaround times.
-RoRo vessels come in different functionalities, shapes and sizes, such as PCTC, Conro and RoPax vessels.
+RoRo vessels come in different functionalities, shapes, and sizes, such as PCTC, Conro, and RoPax vessels.

 A. Pure Car and Truck Carrier (PCTC) and Pure Car Carrier (PCC)